semaphoreci/docs/docs/programming-languages/c.md

 ## A sample C project

-The following `.semaphore/semaphore.yml` file compiles and executes a C source file using two different versions of GCC in parallel:
+The following `.semaphore/semaphore.yml` file compiles and executes a C source file using two different versions of gcc in parallel:

 ``` yaml
 version: v1.0